9. Compiling OpenMM from Source Code

 9.1.4.
 Step 3: Test your build

 This step is optional but recommended.
-Tests can take up to several minutes depending on your hardware configuration.
+Tests can take a while depending on your hardware configuration.

 It is recommended that you make sure your local build of OpenMM works before trying to install.